Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 In the example, the ``image`` attribute value does not specify ``hash``.
 In this case, no content integrity check will be performed.

-The danish localization JSON file could be:
+The Danish localization JSON file could be:

 .. code-block:: json